Nov. 9, 2013 -- intro:

 Here are 8 notorious tweets from big brands compiled by ABC News and the Twitter handle, "Yes, You're Racist."

-"Which drummer is not like the others?" leading to angry comments on Home Depot's Twitter and Facebook page.
+As a sponsor of College Gameday, Home Depot tweeted an image of three drummers and the text: "Which drummer is not like the others?" leading to angry comments on Home Depot's Twitter and Facebook page.

 Stephen Holmes, director of corporate communications, released a statement saying, "We have zero tolerance for anything so stupid and offensive.
 The outside agency that created the Tweet and The Home Depot associate who posted it have been terminated.
 We're also closely reviewing our social media procedures to determine how this could have happened, and how to ensure it never happens again."